suzannejmatthews/PDC-Unplugged/content/activities/sieveOfErastothenes.md

 ### TCPP Programming Topics

 * Apply Data parallel: Be able to write a correct data parallel program for shared-memory machines and get speedup, should do an exercise.

 * Comprehend Load balancing: Understand the effects of load imbalances on performance, and ways to balance load across threads or processes.

 * Comprehend Distributed Memory: Know basic notions of messaging among processes, different ways of message passing, collective operations

+### TCPP Algorithm Topics

+* Know Load Balancing: Understand that processors equitably sharing the computational/communication load among processors benefits the entire algorithm.
+That is, the most stretched processor determines the performance of the entire algorithm.
+Use a simple task graph (for example) with a small number of processors to illustrate the idea.

+* Apply Deeper Algorithmic Experience: Experience through class instruction and assignment/project the design, analysis, and implementation aspects of at least one parallel or distributed algorithm of choice in detail.
+Master PDC algorithmic concepts through a detailed exploration, including recognizing how algorithm design reflects the structure of the computational problem(s) and the PDC model/environment.

 ---